 Italian Pastries For Breakfast, Because Yum, That’s Why

-When you think about Italy, it’s common to picture a small corner cafe where you’ll people watch and drink a cappuccino.
+When you think about Italy, it’s common to picture a small corner cafe where you’ll people-watch and drink a cappuccino.
 Cafe culture is a large part of this country’s identity, as is the food.
-While lunch and dinner are filled with pizza, pasta and more, breakfast takes the cake when it comes to baked goods.
+While lunch and dinner are filled with pizza, pasta, and more, breakfast takes the cake when it comes to baked goods.

 Here are some well-known Italian breakfast pastries that people interested in the baking and pastry arts can recreate in their own kitchens:

 While the French have croissants, Italians have cornetti.
 These crescent-shaped pastries share a similar look to their French counterparts, but the taste and texture are completely different.
 Cornetti are softer and infused with a citrus taste, which sets them apart from the buttery and flaky croissant, according to the Chicago Tribune.
-The process for making cornetti is akin to that of a croissant and requires lamination, which is adding butter to the dough several times.
+The process of making cornetti is akin to that of a croissant and requires lamination, which is adding butter to the dough several times.
 Silvia Colloca recommended beginning the baking steps a day before you want the cornetti to be eaten.

 “Adding chocolate is a nice way to incorporate a little extra flavor.”